 We strive for a community where all people can grow in love and faith.
-Our programs offer deeper knowledge of the Bible, spiritual growth, and relationships that help us understand Christian community.
+Our programs offer a deeper knowledge of the Bible, spiritual growth, and relationships that help us understand Christian community.
 Opportunities are available for all ages.

 Adult Christian Education

-Joyful Journeys is a Sunday School program for children in kindergarten through fifth grade which takes place during the 10:30 am service.
+Joyful Journeys is a Sunday School program for children in kindergarten through fifth grade which takes place during the service.
 Each Sunday, the children attend the first part of the worship service with their families in the sanctuary.
 Teachers offer Bible lessons, crafts, and activities focused on God's love and faithfulness.

 Confirmation is offered each year to youth who are in 9th grade or above.
 Using the “Big God, Big Questions” curriculum, the youth take a deeper look at their faith and what it means to be a Christian and, more specifically, a Presbyterian.
 At the end of the course, youth who would like to become members of the church are asked to prepare a Statement of Faith.
 While many youth opt to write a couple of paragraphs, the Faith Statement can take many forms and past years have seen youth write and record songs or curate a photo gallery as expressions of their faith.
 Confirmation Class is offered each year in the winter months.